 Orthopedic practices see a higher proportion of workers’ compensation and personal injury patients than most other specialties.
 These cases introduce an entirely separate billing workflow with different claim forms (CMS-1500 vs. state-specific workers’ comp forms), different fee schedules, and different authorization processes.
 Mixing workers’ comp billing rules with standard insurance billing rules is a common source of errors, particularly for practices that don’t maintain separate workflows for each payer type.

-Critical CPT Codes for Orthopedic Practices
+Essential CPT Codes for Your Orthopedic Practice

 Understanding the codes that drive the majority of your practice’s revenue is essential for catching billing errors before they become claim denials.
 These are the CPT code families most relevant to orthopedic surgery:

-Total Joint Replacement
+Coding for Total Joint Replacements

 - 27447 – Total knee arthroplasty